The future of women’s health: Using data and research to shape policy and programs

-With the aim of initiating dialogue around various aspects of women’s health, The George Institute for Global Health along with the Indian Council of Medical Research The roundtable brought together government representatives, researchers, academics, funding agencies and institutional bodies to reflect and deliberate on the key issues pertaining to women’s health in New Delhi on August 10.
+With the aim of initiating dialogue around various aspects of women’s health, The George Institute for Global Health along with the Indian Council of Medical Research organized a round table bringing together government representatives, researchers, academics, funding agencies and institutional bodies in New Delhi on August 10.

 Second, in a series of discussions on women’s health, this roundtable focused on key challenges in the areas of data collection and analysis.
 The first gathering was held in March last year, where the aim was to collect the views of various stakeholders that can help document gender disparities in awareness, access, and quality-of-care, and finding biological, social, cultural and health system related explanations for these disparities.
 It also aimed at determining how best to improve the health of women and adolescent girls, and at identifying strategies to reshape the women's health agenda through a life course approach including prevention and management of non-communicable diseases and injuries.